 ANN MARIE BROWN, LCSW-C

-In my clinical practice, I work with children, older teens, parents and adults on issues related to parenting, anxiety, depression, personal crisis, adoption challenges and Perinatal Mood Disorders.
+In my clinical practice, I work with older teens, parents and adults on issues related to parenting, anxiety, depression, personal crisis, adoption challenges and Perinatal Mood Disorders.

 My approach is very honest, solution focused and strength based.
 I will work to empower you to gain new perspectives that will offer you opportunity for growth and increased happiness.

 Master of Social Work May 1988

 Bachelor of Special Education December 1984

 Foster/Adoptive Parent Services- Social Worker

 Conduct home studies/licensing of prospective foster/adoptive parents adhering to COMAR standards